 Are you a Private Equity or a Venture Capital firm that has finalized the asset with a huge manufacturing base?
 Then read on….

 Valuing a factory or a manufacturing company can be tricky.
-Number oriented investment bankers are more comfortable with the valuation derived from the financial models.
-All the assets like land, factories, machineries, inventories, vehicles etc. are taken into account with assumptions on depreciation to arrive at a value that a manufacturing-based asset deserves.
+Number-oriented investment bankers derive valuations using financial models and feel more comfortable with the results.
+They assess all assets—such as land, factories, machinery, inventories, and vehicles—while applying depreciation assumptions to determine the value a manufacturing-based asset deserves.

-There is one thing that often gets overlooked in the financial models.
+Financial models often overlook one important factor.
 That is the potential for factory to save costs or improving productivity in future.
 Assessing this has significant element of experience and intuition.
 It can have an impact on the final COGS and thus improve the bottom-line of the overall organization.
 An improved bottom-line that is possible in future will have a bearing on the current valuation.
 It also decides if the asset managers will be able to derive the value that they plan from the asset in the future.

 I will detail a few tools here, that can give experienced operations personnel, a quick and dirty guide to indicate the improvements that are possible in the operations of a manufacturing company or a factory.